What is social media marketing and how does it work?

 I’m not going to go into the ins and outs of SEO, but concentrate on social media SEO, which can help your small business be seen and help with your ranking on Google.

-Recently I’ve talked about algorithms and how their constant and many changes effect small businesses.
+Recently there’s been a lot of talk about algorithms and how their constant and many changes effect small businesses.
 Creating great content is very time consuming, without even thinking about networking and the engagement that you must do to keep your business in the spotlight.
-But, and this is a big BUT (!), social media isn’t just about posting articles and images, and this is a huge misconception for a lot of businesses, it’s about building brand recognition, sharing valuable and memorable content, earning that all-important trust from your audience, showcasing your expertise, and driving targeted traffic to your website, shop, or blog.
+But, and this is a big BUT (!), social media isn’t just about posting articles and images, (and this is a huge misconception for a lot of businesses), it’s about building brand recognition, sharing valuable and memorable content, earning that all-important trust from your audience, showcasing your expertise, and driving targeted traffic to your website, shop, or blog.

 What is SEO for social media?

 Social media SEO is about combining social media and SEO strategies, so that when someone does a search in google for something you do, your position in that ranking is on that first page, and the key to that is optimising certain keywords or phrases that are relevant to you and your business.
-For example, I specialise in marketing strategy for small businesses.
+For example, I specialise in marketing strategy for small businesses and I’m based in the Charente in SW France.
 My target market is small businesses, specifically creative businesses.
 So, I use these phrases as a category or tag when I publish my blog posts to help my business get found.
 If you type ‘creative business marketing in Charente’ or ‘small business marketing Charente’ into google, my marketing blog (which includes my name, email address and contact details) ranks on the first page.
 This encourages people to click on my blog posts, which then points them to my website where they can find more information about what I do and how I can help.
+And, because my business name is also my name – Cindy Mobey Marketing – even if people can’t remember my business name, if they just type my name into Google, the first nine results include my blog, website, LinkedIn, Facebook and Instagram pages, as well as specific articles I’ve written or where I’ve been mentioned by other businesses.

-Social media helps you big time in achieving this.
+Social media helps you big time in achieving a good ranking on Google.
 You can include keywords and phrases in your posts and in hashtags.
 And you can point readers, via a link, to your blog, shop, or website.

 No matter what business you’re in, whether you’re an artist, writer, builder, dentist, beautician, photographer etc, there are billions of people out there who trawl the internet every minute of every day, searching for things they want to buy, or just generally looking for something that grabs their attention.
 Did you know that ALL the major social media sites now use hashtags, keywords in posts or both, to CATEGORISE YOUR CONTENT?
 People can follow hashtags or subjects they’re interested in; in the same way they follow accounts – every post that they engage with tells that particular social media site about their interests.
 Then they will automatically be shown similar content from accounts they don’t follow.
 And, if you’re doing all you can to rank your social media posts, that content that’s being pushed could be yours!